fhooton/FoodMine/README.md

 Notebook to search through the PubMed database and filter out search results.

 #### Data_Statistics.ipynb
 Notebook to compare clean raw data, compare databases, and visualize comparisons.
-This executes the majority of the analysis discussed in FoodMine.
+This notebook executes the majority of the analysis discussed in FoodMine.
 It begins by assigning keys to compounds, then calculates comparisons between databases, and finally generates paper visualizations.

 #### Molecule_Embedding.ipynb
 Notebook to retrieve molecule smiles, embed compounds, and visualize embeddings.